vtex/vtex-courses/courses/basic-blocks/00_setup/en.md

 ## Logging in

 1. Run `vtex login appliancetheme` in your terminal.
-During this training we will work on this account.
+During this training, we will work on this account.

 2. After *logging in*, run `vtex whoami` to confirm the account and workspace in which you find currently are.